ankitladva11/Deep_learning/README.md

 #### Adagrad
 Adagrad is an optimization algorithm that adapts the learning rate to the parameters, performing larger updates for infrequent and smaller updates for frequent parameters

+If you have any questions or suggestions, please feel free to contact me or open an issue in this repository.